christopherdebeer/Hub.js/README.md

 **dumpItems()**

-	// dumps all the values/prperties/entities/fucntions of myHub() to the cosnole (for debugging) myHub.dumpItems()
+	// dumps all the values/properties/entities/fucntions of myHub() to the console (for debugging) myHub.dumpItems()

 **setDebug()**